sceendy/sceendy.github.io/work.md

           <div class="tags">PHP</div>
         </section>
         <p class="summary">
-          <strong>Details:</strong> I designed/built a custom WordPress theme for the TSATA.
-Improved usability and the user experience by analyzing their user data.
+          <strong>Details:</strong> I designed/built a custom WordPress theme while improving both usability and the UX.
+I also made it easier for them to manage their content.
         </p>
       </div>
     </div>